heimrichhannot/contao-formhybrid_list/README.md

-filterArchives | The archives in which an item must be in order to be displayed (pid) filterGroups | The groups in which a member must be in order to be displayed (groups) pageTitleField | Specifies the page's title field additionalSql | Here additional sql added to the SELECT query can be specified hideUnpublishedItems | Determines whether unpublished items should be hidden publishedField | Determines the field responsible for the publish state invertPublishedField | Determines whether publishedField should be taken into account inverted
+filterArchives | The archives in which an item must be in order to be displayed (pid) filterGroups | The groups in which a member must be in order to be displayed (groups) pageTitleField | Specifies the page's title field additionalSelectSql | Here additional sql added before the FROM part ofthe SQL query can be specified additionalSql | Here additional sql added after the FROM part ofthe SQL query can be specified hideUnpublishedItems | Determines whether unpublished items should be hidden publishedField | Determines the field responsible for the publish state invertPublishedField | Determines whether publishedField should be taken into account inverted